Bradford1040/Klipper-Backup/README.md

 verbose: True
 ```

 * !
-Also you will need to create a Macro:
+Also, you will need to create a Macro:

 ```shell
 [gcode_macro BACKUP_GITHUB]